IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

   "col-xs-4|img/posts/the-ultimate-bosu-ball-workout-guide/side-lunge.jpg|Side Lunge on a Bosu Ball" ->}}

-**Bosu Ball Squats:**
+**Bosu Ball jumping side squats**
-Another fitness classic is the squat.
-It is a very effective exercise as it trains your whole body, focusing primarily on the thighs, hips and buttocks, the quadriceps and the hamstrings.
-To make squats even more effective, you can perform them on the Bosu Ball with the dome-side down:

-{{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/squat.jpg|squat on BOSU Ball" ->}}

-Although squats on a Bosu Ball are already pretty challenging, we can always do more.
-For example with **Bosu Ball jumping side squats**.
 Place your foot in the middle of the Bosu Ball and get down into a squat.
 In a quick motion jump sideways over the Bosu Ball and land with your other foot on the Bosu.
 Your feet should be parallel to each other.
 Keep your body in a squat position and jump back over the Bosu.

 {{< fluid_pin_it_images
   "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/squat-jump_1.jpg|squat jump with BOSU Ball"